james-jw/mongodb-rest-api/README.md

     <h2>Metadata</h2>

     Metadata is provided via the same mechanism as JSON-LD.
-See git-hub JSON-LD for more details.
-In particular through the use of the <code>@context</code> and <code>@type</code> response properties.
-The mechanics around describing entities is outside the scope of this API.
+See the <a href="http://www.w3.org/TR/json-ld/#syntax-tokens-and-keywords">JSON-LD Specification</a> for more details on how meta information is handled via the @context, @type and other keywords.

     <h2>Querying</h2>
     <h3>Query parameters</h3>